JDLabOrg/IUManual-EN/007_03_widget_programming.rst

 .. image:: resource_new/button.png

-Button widget displays button which is generated to <input> tag (type:default / reset / submit).
+Button widget displays button which is generated to :code:`<input>` tag (type:default / reset / submit).